-Sustainable harvest levels represent the amount that can be harvested annually without depleting resource.
-A sustainable forest harvest level is determined using forest and vegetation inventories, estimates of growth rates, and by considering the range of uses expected in the GSA.
-These estimates may be critical developing forest management quidelines, establishing quotas, ensuring sustainable harvest levels maintained.
+Sustainable harvest levels represent the amount that can he harvested annually without depleting the resource.
+A sustainable forest harvest level is determined using forest and vegetation inventories. estimating growth rates. and considering the range of uses expected in the Gwich'in Settlement Area (GSA).
+These estimates may be critical for developing forest management guidelines. establishing quotas, ensuring sustainable harvest levels are maintained.